o3de/o3de-multiplayersample/PopcornFX/README.md

 ![Armor Power Up example](readme_media/image35.gif)

 The effect is triggered by the **Slider** property on the `ArmorPowerUp.material`.

 ![Armor Power Up material](./readme_media/image16.png)

-The `Script_ArmorPowerUp.scriptcanvas` is a test Script Canvas that loops the Armor Power Up FX.
+The `Script_ArmorPowerUp.scriptcanvas` is a test Script Canvas that loops the Armor Power Up VFX.

 ## Bubble Gun